 The Corner Beet sits at the corner of 14th and N. Ogden in Cap Hill.
 And if you think they are juice-only, think again!
 This quaint spot has a menu full of tasty toasts, super-healthy salads, breakfast burritos, açaí bowls, and smoothies.
 They use 100% organic produce and source locally when possible.
 With plenty of fresh, real foods, they’re always willing to cater to whatever dietary preference or need you have (yes, they have gluten-free bread!).
 You can’t make a bad choice on the menu, but no matter what you pick, wash it all down with one of their specialty drinks—from the matcha chai tea to the golden milk latte—and you’ll definitely leave a nourished and happy human.

 Featuring two on-site gardens, it doesn’t get fresher than Root Down.
 Their menu offers gluten-free-friendly, organic, and vegan options, which rotate seasonally.
-But if you’re one of those “1pm is brunch time”-believers, you may have to wait – it’s no secret this downtown spot has gorgeous view of the city.
-Calorie counting meat-eaters can fix your plate with substitutes like egg whites and avocados, and for the herbivores and vegans, the tofu scramble is something else – herbivores and vegans, we see you.
+But if you’re one of those “1pm is brunch time”-believers, you may have to wait — it’s no secret this downtown spot has gorgeous view of the city.
+Calorie counting meat-eaters can fix your plate with substitutes like egg whites and avocados, and for the herbivores and vegans, the tofu scramble is something else.
 And lucky you, if you are awaiting a flight at Denver International Airport, they even have a second location in concourse C that serves brunch daily.
 Because it’s always the weekend when you’re traveling, right?

 If you haven’t ventured out to the food scene in RiNo, Stowaway is a great place to start with brunch, especially if you are a coffee fanatic.
-A full espresso bar with… (drumroll, please) house-made cashew milk!
-And you will definitely dream about the organic pear juice-soaked Muesli on the “smalls” portion of the menu, or the Colorful Colorado – the ultimate breakfast platter – on the “bigs” section.
+Walk into a full espresso bar with house-made cashew milk, savor the homemade muesli on the “smalls” portion of the menu, or dig into the Colorful Colorado—the ultimate breakfast platter—from the “bigs” section.
 Bottom line: bring some friends, split some dishes, and try everything.
-And as a bonus convenience if you’re on the go, during the week at select times they offer take-out orders via text.
-Weekends 8-3, Weekdays 7-3 & closed on Tuesdays.
+In a rush?
+Order online and grab brunch eats to go during the week.

 Fooducopia is all things small, local, and organic.
 The eggs are so fresh, they are collected daily within five miles of the restaurant.
-It’s perfect because this menu is filled with hashes, omelettes, scrambles, and benedicts.
-And just a short walk from Wash Park, this will pair perfectly with your sun-filled day of volleyball in the park.
+It’s perfect because this menu is filled with hashes, omelettes, scrambles, and Benedicts.
+And being just a short walk from Wash Park, this will pair perfectly with your sun-filled day of volleyball in the park.
 You can even keep this one in mind when playing hooky (we won’t tell); they are open daily for breakfast.
-FYI: There is a seriously huge selection of veggies in almost all of the dishes, and the jam is made in-house if you are up for a little guilt-free splurge.
-7 days/week 8-3.
+FYI: there is a seriously huge selection of veggies in almost all of the dishes, and the jam is made in-house if you are up for a little guilt-free splurge.

-Have you made it to this new spot on Platte between LoDo and LoHi?
-The entire menu is free of gluten, grains, and refined sugar (read: Paleo).
-Think a combination of cleaned-up classics, like a chicken caesar with cashew dressing and almond flour croutons, plus cool and creative picks like the Meatzza (you’ll just have to try it).
-And if a bullet coffee is on your brunch standby, you’re in luck.
+The ultimate spot when it comes to healthy eats, the entire menu at Just BE is free of gluten, grains, and refined sugar (read: paleo).
+Think creatively cleaned-up comforting classics, like biscuits and mushroom or sausage gravy and a breakfast burrito with an almond flour tortilla and sweet potato hash.
+And if a bullet coffee is on your brunch standby, you’re in luck there, too.
 The cozy and calming vibe of the space reflects the mission: “To provide mindful mouthfuls from a conscious kitchen with kindness on a plate.”
-No need to be Paleo or gluten-free to eat here.
-You just need to like really good food.
+No need to identify as paleo or gluten-free to eat here — you just need to like really good food.

-Head on over to the Baker Historic Art District for Colorado-grown, seasonally rotated dishes.
+Head on over to the Baker Historic Art District for Colorado-grown, seasonally-rotated dishes.
 There, you’ll meet Beatrice & Woodsley.
 The food here is creative, with all sorts of fun flavors and some great vegetarian options.
-You know us Denverites love to keep it crunchy, so slide us that seed, nut, fruit, greek yogurt combo of what they call the House-Made Tree-Hugger Kisses.
-Combine that with a glass of Kombucha (made in-house), for the win.
-Seriously though, you will leave happy no matter what you pick.
-Sat/Sun 10-2.
+And we recommend topping it off your meal with some fresh-squeeze breakfast booze or a glass of house-made kombucha for the win.
+Seriously, though — you will leave happy no matter what you pick.

-Head to Cap Hill for breakfast every damn day from 7 to 2.
-They use local produce when possible, and even have their own urban micro farm which provides much of its produce in the summer.
+Head to Cap Hill for breakfast every day from 7am to 2am.
+City, O’ City uses local produce when possible and even have their own urban micro farm which provides much of its produce in the summer.
 They also support other Colorado companies to bring you all the best local stuff, from coffee to booze.
-Vegetarians and meat-eaters will both appreciate the veg-heavy menu too.
-Try the waffle with chicken-fried cauliflower, a simple bowl of steel cut oats with peanut butter and acai berries, or the tempeh bacon hash with kale.
+Vegetarians and meat-eaters will both appreciate the veg-heavy menu, to — try the waffle with chicken-fried cauliflower, a simple bowl of steel cut oats with peanut butter and acai berries, or the tempeh bacon hash with kale.

 True Food is real food.
 Just walk by the open kitchen at the Cherry Creek restaurant and you’ll see why.
 With mounds of chopped veggies waiting to be tossed into your meal, True Food’s kitchen looks like you wish yours did: bright colors, prepped produce, and clean counters.
 Tons of vegan, vegetarian, and gluten-free items are clearly marked on the menu, even for their Saturday and Sunday brunch.
 Paleo options exist too, you just have to look.
 The menu is based on Dr. Andrew Weil’s anti-inflammatory diet.
 That means super-clean food that is full of flavor.

 From the brains of the folks who brought us Root Down and Linger, Vital Root brings veggie-focused, healthy eats to Berkeley.
 Try something fun and different like the Banh Mi breakfast tacos or keep it simple with the overnight oats (they amp ’em up with cashew, candied ginger, cocoa nibs, almond butter, and blueberry coconut cream).
 And if a boozy brunch is your thing, try the freshly-squeezed blood orange mimosa or Real Dill Bloody Mary.
-But being that you can’t laze around for a two-hour meal, know that it’s fast(er) casual with a really good vibe.
+But being that you can’t always laze around for a two-hour meal, know that it’s a fast(er) casual experience with a really good vibe.

 This Five Points joint focuses on local, organic ingredients with plenty of vegetarian and gluten-free options.
 Think organic eggs, whole-grain hotcakes, and gluten-free muffins.
 And specialties like a tofu scramble with quinoa and Huevos Rancheros with a grilled bison burger.
 There’s always something happening at “The Merc” too — from poetry readings to swing dance lessons to live music.